Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/docs/README.md

 > **Note** This repository is still a work in progress.
 >
-> See this repository's [project board](https://github.com/users/Qonfused/projects/2/views/4) and [issues page](https://github.com/Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/issues) for current progress.
+> See this repository's [task board](https://github.com/users/Qonfused/projects/2/views/4) and [issues page](https://github.com/Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/issues) for current progress.

 ### macOS version support:
 <table>